home-assistant/home-assistant.io/source/_components/climate.myicomfort.markdown

 ha_iot_class: "Cloud Polling"
 ---

 The `myicomfort` climate platform let you control MyiComfort.com connected Lennox iComfort WiFi thermostats from Home Assistant.
+This component does not support the other Lennox iComfort thermostats (S30, E30, M30, 5500, 7500) as they use a different interface.

 To set it up, add the following information to your `configuration.yaml` file: